wan monitoring

 Network monitoring platform

 For traditional networks, they will be SNMP, Flow data, and a lot of multi-vendor equipment.
 You need to monitor and understand how applications are used across the environment, and not everyone uses the same vendor for everything.
-For this, you need to have a network monitoring platform, which can easily be scaled to perform baseline and full reporting and take into all types of multi-vendor networks.
-To deploy SD-WAN, you need a network monitoring platform that needs to be able to collect multiple telemetries, be multi-vendor, and have the ability to scale.
+For this, you need a network monitoring platform, which can easily be scaled to perform baseline and complete reporting and take into all multi-vendor networks.
+To deploy SD-WAN, you need a network monitoring platform to collect multiple telemetries, be multi-vendor, and scale.

 Variety of telemetry

 Consuming packets, decoding this to IPFIX, and bringing API-based data is critical.
 So, you need to be able to consume all of this data.
-When you are rolling out SD-WAN, visibility is key.
+Visibility is key when you are rolling out SD-WAN.
 You first need to baseline to see what is expected.
 This will let you know if SD-WAN will make a difference and what type of difference it will make at each site.
-So with SD-WAN, you can deploy application-aware policies that are site-specific or region-specific, but you first need a baseline that will tell you what policies you need at each site.
+So, with SD-WAN, you can deploy application-aware policies that are site-specific or region-specific, but you first need a baseline to tell you what policies you need at each site.

 QoS visibility